Parnell property heist: Judge freezes funds amid mortgage fraud allegations

 In an unusual case, Justice Matthew Palmer ruled there was an arguable case supported by sufficient evidence to satisfy the granting of the freezing order.

-Avon Parnell Ltd and Ryan Matthew Leggat brought the case against Peter Louis Chevin, Clark Vincent Valmont, Graeme Hayward Skeates and Nothern Investors Trustee Ltd.
+Avon Parnell Ltd and Ryan Matthew Leggat brought the case against Peter Louis Chevin, Clark Vincent Valmont, Graeme Hayward Skeates and Northern Investors Trustee Ltd.

 The High Court judgment noted that the plaintiffs claimed they were victims of fraud, alleging that Chevin presented documents to the Companies Office to suggest a company controlled by Valmont was now the shareholder of Avon Parnell Ltd (APL) which owns two Parnell properties on trust for Waihapu Ltd.

-Chevin assisted with the incorporation of APL in 2015 and the plaintiffs believe he retained the log in and password for the Companies Office website.
+Chevin assisted with the incorporation of APL in 2015 and the plaintiffs believe he retained the log-in and password for the Companies Office website.

 Russell PRK Trustee is directed by Valmont and also names Chevin as a previous director.